+357-22-232-044

 Documents preparation

 Immigrant Invest lawyers help the investor collect, translate, and apostille the necessary documents.
-When everything is ready, they transfer the documents to our local agent in Cyprus.
+When everything is ready, they transfer the documents to the local agent in Cyprus.

 Up to several weeks